Where is the best place to save photos? How to store photos

 Thanks for sharing your photo storage system!
 I have pretty much the same approach.

-And here's what's interesting.
-Is there some secret meaning to adding 3 exclamation points to the folder name? (!!!Video)
+And here's what got me interested.
+Is there any secret meaning is it about adding 3 exclamation marks to the folder name? (!!!Video)

 Alexandra, good afternoon.